jyruzicka/rubyfocus/README.md

+**Note:** this is no longer being maintained.
+If you're interested in picking up maintenance, get in touch and I'll work out how I shift this over to you.

+---

 Rubyfocus is a one-way (read-only) ruby bridge to OmniFocus.
 Analyse, store, inspect, or play with your projects and tasks in OmniFocus from the comfort and flexibility of ruby!

 # Installation